-Best new apps for March: Cool tools for budging, podcasting, and scheduling
+Best new apps for March: Cool tools for budgeting, podcasting, and scheduling

 Just for fun

 Love Wordle but wish it lasted forever?
-Try Word Master, an impeccable Wordle clone that just keeps going and going: no more waiting until midnight for a new word.
+Try Word Master, an impeccable Wordle clone that just keeps going and going: No more waiting until midnight for a new word.